TheAcharya/MarkerData-Website/docs/User Guide/workflow-extension.md

 ![Final Cut Pro's Extensions Button](/assets/fcp-extensions-button.png)

 !!!info Info
-The Extensions button appears only when extensions are installed.
+The Extensions button appears only when extensions apps are installed.
 !!!

 Initiate the extraction process by dragging your desired  `Timeline` from your **Final Cut Pro**’s `Browser` into the `Workflow Extension`, beneath the Extract Tab.
 Subsequently, **Marker Data** will promptly launch to commence the extraction process. **Marker Data** will automatically utilise [Active Configuration](/user-guide/configurations/#make-active-configuration) during the extraction process.